-Punakha Dzong was built in 1637 by Zhabdrung Ngawang Namgyel, the founder of Bhutanese state.
-It was originally named Puntang Dechen Phodrang Dzong which means the Palace of Great Bliss.
+Zhabdrung Ngawang Namgyel, the founder of Bhutanese state, built Punakha Dzong in 1637.
+It was originally named Puntang Dechen Phodrang Dzong, which means the Palace of Great Bliss.

-Punakha Dong was built on the 8th day and 8th month of the Fire ox year in 1673.
-The dzong was attacked by the Tibetan in 1639 and 1644.
-The attacks were successfully repelled by the defenders.
-To commemorate the victory, a New Year festival was introduced and Yu Gyal Gonkhang Chen Mo, "the great shrine of the protective and victorious lord" was built.
+Punakha Dong was built on the 8th day and 8th month of the Fire Ox year in 1673.
+The Tibetan attacked the dzong in 1639 and 1644.
+The defenders successfully repelled the attacks.
+To commemorate the victory, a New Year festival was introduced, and Yu Gyal Gonkhang Chen Mo, "the great shrine of the protective and victorious Lord" was built.

 Best time to visit: May.
 Jacaranda flowers will be blooming in the courtyard of the fortress.